asmr-hex/tr45h/roadmap.md

 * normalize all sounds... to be the same DB

 ## Performance
+* performance seems to be bad when second-pass parsing a lot...? maybe? idk

 ## Editor
 * underline variables that are being played